-With so many products from so many different organizations competing to be noticed, it is important to fine-tune your product pages.
+With so many products from so many different organizations competing for attention, it is important to fine-tune your product page.
 This post will focus on what essential elements you need to bring to your product pages in order to attract and convert as many visitors as possible.

-There are many different ways to get noticed online these days – through images, titles, pricing, calls to action, etc. For your product pages, it’s not only important to get noticed by prospects, but also to convert them from visitors to customers.
+There are many different ways to get noticed online these days – through images, titles, pricing, calls to action, etc. For your product pages, it’s not only important to get prospects to notice you, but also to convert them from visitors to customers.

 Before a prospect clicks on a product or a product page, there are certain characteristics that you should bring to your online presence in order to maximize the conversion rate of your pages.
 This post will address the six major factors that create a superior product page.